sdesa/powerbi-app-functions/README.md

 # Prerequisite

-This function can run by itself, but is currently accompanied with another repo called "power-bi-app" to support fetching the token and the report details for the angular application.
+This function can run by itself, but is currently accompanied with another repo called [powerbi-app](https://github.com/sdesa/powerbi-app) to support fetching the token and the report details for the angular application.

 # Blog